 Elective Course

-In addition to the following courses, students may count a graduate-level course from another College of Engineering department or an independent investigation opportunity not listed below in consultation with the AIMS faculty advisor.
+In addition to the following courses, students may count a graduate-level course from another College of Engineering department or an independent investigation opportunity not in the following list in consultation with the AIMS faculty advisor.

 ME:6198Individual Investigations: Mechanical Engineeringarr.

-A course with prefix ME numbered 4100 or above
+A mechanical engineering course (prefix ME) numbered 4100 or above

-A course with prefix CHEM, MATH, or PHYS numbered 5000 or above
+A chemistry, mathematics, or physics course (prefix CHEM, MATH, or PHYS) numbered 5000 or above